Acromegaly Self-Care Tracker

 Dan Burbank

-November 4, 2025 AT 00:40 AMImagine your joints as ancient arches bearing too much weight; each step you take without proper strength training is a crack waiting to appear.
+November 3, 2025 AT 22:40 PMImagine your joints as ancient arches bearing too much weight; each step you take without proper strength training is a crack waiting to appear.
 Adding two 20‑minute resistance sessions each week fortifies those arches, preserving the spine and hips.
 Pair that with omega‑3 rich fish, and you’re not just slowing degeneration-you’re actively rebuilding cartilage.
 The dramatic shift you’ll feel in energy levels is a testament to how intertwined movement and nutrition truly are.
 So, don’t treat exercise as a chore; treat it as the cornerstone of a longer, healthier life.